scottrippey/Smart-Plurals/README.md

 # Smart.Plurals

-This tiny JavaScript library provides an extensive list of language-specific rules for determining the plurality of a number.
+A collection of language-specific rules for determining the plurality of a number.
 These rules are designed to help with the localization of your application.

+The library is small and simple, minified and gzipped to under 500b.

 ## Examples